geraldadli/twitter-sentiment-nlp/README.md

 ### Description
 A web-based tool that classifies financial tweets into Bullish, Bearish, or Neutral sentiments in real time.
 The app is powered by a fine-tuned DistilBERT model hosted on Hugging Face Hub (`geraldadli/twitter-sentiment-nlp`) and provides instant sentiment predictions with confidence scores.

+An web application that automatically classifies financial tweets as Bullish, Bearish, or Neutral using Transformer Models.
+Helping investors and researchers track market sentiment in real time, without manual analysis.

 ### Main Features
 * **Single-Tweet Analysis**: Paste any financial tweet and get an instant sentiment prediction with confidence scores across all three classes, token count, and processing time.
 * **Batch Analysis**: Upload a CSV file containing multiple tweets for bulk sentiment classification with an aggregated sentiment distribution summary.